Expert Aviation Lawyers

 Insightful perspective on aviation issues

-With a deep knowledge of current aviation safety issues as a commercial-rated pilot and flight instructor, Mark Pierce is often sought after to provide expert commentary on aviation accident prevention and causation, including:
+With a deep knowledge of current aviation safety issues as a commercial-rated pilot and flight instructor, Mark Pierce is often sought after aviation accident lawyer to provide expert commentary on aviation accident prevention and causation, including:

 Mark Pierce has been a featured commentator in news shows and publications, discussing air crash investigations and offering an experienced pilot and aviation safety trial lawyer’s perspective on accountability for failures in the aviation realm.